Improving National SALW-Related Practices and Building Violence-Resilient Communities

-The project under implementation by UNDP North Macedonia supports the Ministry of Internal Affairs of North Macedonia to improve its Weapons Registration and Stockpile Management Software and to design, develop and implement the Information Management System used for collecting, analysing, and sharing SALW-related data, leading to more effective and efficient control and response to firearms-related threats.
+The Roadmap project “Improving national SALW-related practices and building violence-resilient communities” supported the MoI of North Macedonia to improve its Weapons Registration and Stockpile Management Software (WRMS) and to design, develop and implement the Information Management System (IMS) for collecting, analyzing and sharing SALW-related data, leading to a more effective and efficient control and response to firearms-related threats.

 Budget: US$1,000,908